tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que6)
 ### How can I enable hotlink protection?
-To prevent unauthorized users from using your URLs for playback and stealing your Tencent Cloud traffic, we strongly recommend you enable hotlink protection for your playback URLs to avoid potential losses caused by hotlinking.
+To prevent potential losses caused by unauthorized users using your URLs for playback and stealing your Tencent Cloud traffic, we strongly recommend you enable hotlink protection for your playback URLs.
 Hotlink protection is determined by four parameters: `txTime`, `key` (hash key), `txSecret`, and the validity period.

 | Hotlink Protection Parameter | Description | Remarks |
 |---------|---------|---------|